vmware-tanzu/application-accelerator-samples/fragments/tap-workload/README.md

 ## Using the fragment

 This fragment requires the following parameters:
-- `repoUrl`
+- `bsGitRepository`
-  a construct provided by the engine containing scheme, host, owner.
+  a construct, normally provided by the engine, containing public host of Git provider, owner and repository.
+For example scheme, host, owner.
+  `github.com?owner=your-organization&repo=java-rest-service-repo`.
+  > Note: HTTPS scheme will be used to read from your repository.
+Be sure that your TAP Installation has read access.
 - `bsGitBranch`
-  the branch to use
+  the branch to use, for example: `main` or `feature/first-iteration`

 > As it is used by the Accelerator system itself, it needs to be available, but not recommended to use it from a self-authored Accelerator.